saikarna913/Adobe_Hackathon/README.md

 ### 2. Prepare Your PDFs

 Place your PDF files in the `pdf/` directory inside the project root.
-(You can also mount any folder at runtime.)

 ### 3. Run the Pipeline

-To process all PDFs in the `pdf/` directory, run:
+To process all PDFs in the `pdf/` directory, run: (mapping the local folders to docker volumes)

 ```sh
 docker run --rm -v $(pwd)/pdf:/app/pdf -v $(pwd)/outputs:/app/outputs pdf-extractor